HyperiaLabs/hackathon-solana-encode/README.md

   - [x] Add tagline
   - [x] Polishing the overview
   - [ ] Informations about the getting data
+    - [ ] Get start and end date of wallet extract
+    - [ ] Get number of wallets extract
   - [ ] Add link of the technical paper for the AI
   - [ ] Add link of the technical paper for the data
   - [ ] Add link 1 for technical paper data